Speaking Engagements / Programs

 – “I had a choice to release my fear and reach for trust.
 And I did—I choose to believe that people are good.
 These choices, instead of fear, allowed for much needed hope and significantly changed the decisions I made along this journey.
 Thanks, Ken.”

 In Tevas and tuxedos, international river guide and outfitter and Fortune 500 advisor Ken Streater has traveled, played, and run businesses in 50 countries.
 Whether exploring isolated river villages in Soviet Siberia, visiting ancient Andean ruins, doing business in horrified Hong Kong during the Tiananmen Square uprising, or running the roaring waters of Africa’s Zambezi River, Ken has witnessed both thriving and threadbare ecosystems and societies.

-In his writings, including The Gift of Courage and the upcoming Be the Good, with his cultural kindness experiment “The Goodness’ Sake Project,” and as an outspoken insider for corporate accountability, Ken knows that we have the capacity to reduce ego- and greed-driven behaviors.
+In his writings, including The Gift of Courage and Be the Good, with his cultural kindness experiment “The Goodness’ Sake Project,” and as an outspoken insider for corporate accountability, Ken knows that we have the capacity to reduce ego- and greed-driven behaviors.
 This can be done by delivering on heart-driven change.
 His stories and lessons are helping manifest this critical shift.